AtidaTech/contentful-cli-release/README.md

 Arguments:

 - `--from`: The name of the source environment to duplicate from.
 Ie: 'master'.
-- `--to`: The name of the destination environment to duplicate to: Ie: 'release-1.4.5'
+- `--to`: The name of the destination environment to duplicate to.
+Ie: 'release-1.7.4' or 'staging'.
 - `--update-api-key`: It will enable, for the duplicated environment, the CDA API Key that has the same name of the source environment (so, for environment 'master', the CDA API Key should be also called 'master').